 Appointment of Creditors' Committee.
 On December 5, 2011, the U.S. Trustee for the Southern District of New York, a unit of the Department of Justice, appointed the Creditors' Committee for the Chapter 11 Cases.
 The Bankruptcy Code provides for the U.S. Trustee to appoint a statutory committee of creditors holding unsecured claims as soon as practicable after the commencement of a Chapter 11 case.
 The statutory creditors' committee ordinarily consists of holders of the seven largest unsecured claims who are willing to serve.
-A statutory creditors' committee represents the interests of all unsecured creditors in a bankruptcy
+A statutory creditors' committee represents the interests of all unsecured creditors in a bankruptcy case.

 Rejection of Executory Contracts.
 Under Section 365 and other relevant sections of the Bankruptcy Code, the Debtors may assume, assume and assign, or reject certain executory contracts and unexpired leases, including, without limitation, agreements relating to aircraft and aircraft engines (collectively, Aircraft Property) and leases of real property, subject to the approval of the Bankruptcy Court and certain other conditions.
 Under the Bankruptcy Code, the Debtors' rights to assume, assume and assign, or reject unexpired leases of non-residential real estate expire on March 27, 2012 (subject to further extension by the Bankruptcy Court but not to exceed 210 days from the Petition Date).
-In general, rejection of an executory contract or unexpired lease in question and, subject to certain exceptions, relieves the Debtors from performing their future obligations under such executory contract or unexpired lease but entitles the contract counterparty or lessor to a prepetition general unsecured claim for damages caused by such deemed breach.
+In general, rejection of an executory contract or unexpired lease is treated as a prepetition breach of the executory contract or unexpired lease but entitles the contract counterparty or lessor to a prepetition general unsecured claim for damages caused by such deemed breach.
 Counterparties to such rejected contracts or leases have the right to file claims against the Debtors' estate for such damages.
-Generally, the assumption of an executory contract or unexpired lease requires the Debtors to cure existing defaults under such executory contract or unexpired lease.
+Generally, the assumption of an executory contract or unexpired lease.